Software Engineering: A Modern Approach

 const yyyymmddstr = moment().format("YYYY/MM/DD");

-These examples are from the following repository, which documents best practices for writing JavaScript code.
+These examples are from a repository that documents best practices for writing JavaScript code.